project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 ```

 <!-- #region -->
-Fig 2 shows us how much of each basis state makes up each eigenstate (which corresponds to a particular energy level) as we change $\delta$.
+Fig 2 shows us what the eigenstates (which corresponds to a particular energy level) are made of, i.e. how much of each basis state makes up each eigenstate.
 For example, level_0 with $\delta/A = -0.4$, is made up of roughly:
-- 40% |-,-> (red)
+- 40% $|-,- \rangle$ (red)
-- 20% |-,+> (green)
+- 20% $|-,+ \rangle$ (green)
-- 25% |+,-> (orange)
+- 25% $|+,- \rangle$ (orange)
-- 15% |+,+> (blue).
+- 15% $|+,+ \rangle$ (blue)

 We expect the eigenstates to change in a smooth way as we change $\delta$, but we can see that level_1 and level_2 show some spiky behaviour.
-This is due to the degenerate nature of the energy levels and the numerical methods used by QuTiP - the eigenstates can sometimes swap their order in the numpy array.
+This is due to the degenerate nature of the energy levels and also the numerical methods used by QuTiP - the eigenstates can sometimes swap their position in the numpy array.
 We can fix this manually in the following way:
 <!-- #endregion -->

 ```python